-- > Do not allow your child to get out of the car until you are at the child's door. - > Never leave children unattended when going to and from your car to the child care. - > Turn your car off, remove all children from the vehicle, lock it, and take the keys with you.
+- Do not allow your child to get out of the car until you are at the child's door. - Never leave children unattended when going to and from your car. - Turn your car off, remove all children from the vehicle, lock it, and take the keys with you.